developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-developer.md

 }
 ```

-## Client Interactions with Dremio[​](#client-interactions-with-dremio "Direct link to Client Interactions with Dremio")
+## Client Interactions with Dremio

 This diagram shows an example of how an Arrow Flight SQL client initiates a Flight session and runs a query.
 It also shows what messages pass between the proxy at the Arrow Flight SQL endpoint, the control plane, and the execution plane.